HOME

 (Thanks to Alain Loncle de Forville)

-Irish Wild Geese at the Hôtel Royal d'Invalides Paris
+1600 to 1799 Irish Wild Geese at the Hôtel Royal d'Invalides Paris

 There were 2,350 Irishmen listed at the Hôtel Royal d'Invalides.
 Eight Traceys are stated in the records which is a very high number for an individual surname.
 It has been stated that those admitted represented about one per cent of the number of men enlisted in a specific regiment.
 As such, there may have been 800 Traceys who served in the armies of France.